ducksoupdev/vue-webpack-typescript/README.md

 # webpack-typescript

-> A Vue, Webpack, Typescript, Bootstrap setup with hot reload, dynamic imports, unit testing, code coverage, sass, uncss and bundling/minification.
+> A Vue 2.5, Webpack 3.10, Typescript 2.7, Bootstrap 4.0 setup with hot reload, dynamic imports, unit testing, code coverage, sass and bundling/minification.

-> This template is for Vue 2.5.
-See the [changelog](CHANGELOG.md) for updates.
+> See the [changelog](CHANGELOG.md) for updates.

 ### Usage